georgeflanagin/usersetup/README.md

 contain keys, concatenates them into a secure temporary file, and copies the local file to `~/.ssh/authorized_keys` on the remote computer.
 The temporary file is removed by the OS when the file is closed.

+[3] The user need not exist on localhost.

+[4] If the user already exists on the remote host, you can still use this command to transfer keys and do the remainder of the setup.